 Instances can be constructed by passing an allowed\locations=<list[str]> argument defining locations that resources can be loaded from.
-The accepted string values are in-memory and filesystem-relative.
+The string values are the same as recognized by PyOxidizer's config files and are documented at Customizing Default Resource Locations.